BryanKAdams/FetchTakeHome/README.md

 - **Hilt -> Koin**: I decided to use Hilt instead of Koin, this is the one dependency that breaks KMP support for this project, I would most likely refactor this later in the future.
-But I have a strong familiarity with Hilt and it's also a more common D.I. library.
+But I have a strong familiarity with Hilt and it's also a more common D.I. library for Android.

 - **KotlinX Serialization -> Moshi**: The production applications I work with at Fishbowl use Moshi, but I personally prefer KotlinX Serialization, especially when sometimes it's required anyway,